WE RUN OUR CLASSES IN A MONTH LONG SERIES PROGRAM.

 This.
 Class.
 Is.
 Fun.

-july sign up:
+JANUARY sign up:

-SALSA 2: Combos + Styling
+SALSA 2: BUILDING Combos + Styling

 beg/int